DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/09_guide_workflow.md

 *New workflow*
 This is why the new workflow is directed towards **hybrid input** and **hybrid output** - which leads to a **workflow that is also hybrid**, but centered around **a single 'archive format'** - the definitive version that enables multiple output.

 So instead of having a final text file (e.g. Word) which is changed in InDesign - both of which are not good formats to convert to an ePub, the storage / archive file has to be in a format that can translate into InDesign for the print edition and ePub / mobi / web for the e-publication.
 The most suitable format for this is **html** - because it allows footnotes (which Markdown does not).
-The html can easily be converted to ePub, though not so easily to InDesign... (working on this)
+The html can easily be converted to ePub, though not so easily to InDesign... (working on this) <!-- Also check http://digitalpublishingtoolkit.org/2014/05/import-html-into-indesign-via-xml/ -->
 Flow chart: workflow -

 ### Decision making